-These are hardly isolated stories.
-Corporations are more and more involved in public affairs: racial justice, gender parity and reproductive rights, LGBTQIA rights, climate efforts, voting rights, gun control, are just a few examples of an increasing list of areas whereby corporations are active and vocal in the public discourse.
+These stories are hardly isolated, as corporations have been more and more involved in public affairs: racial justice, gender parity and reproductive rights, LGBTQ+ rights, climate efforts, voting rights, and gun control are just some examples from an increasing list of areas whereby corporations are active and vocal in the public discourse.

 One phenomenon is well-known and very much in flux: as the examples above show, corporations take political action to contrast, promote, or finetune governmental initiatives.
-Traditionally, this has coincided with lobbying to foster a corporation's own private interests.
-20 But these days corporations also embrace progressive causes and participate in policy initiatives by providing coordination and expertise to a political cause.
-When this phenomenon happens, which I dub "corporate socio-economic advocacy," like-minded citizens applaud, while others are outraged.
-22
+Traditionally this has coincided with lobbying to foster a corporation's own private interests.
+19 But these days, corporations also embrace progressive causes and participate in policy initiatives by providing coordination and expertise to a political cause.
+When this phenomenon happens, which I dub "corporate socioeconomic advocacy," 20 like-minded citizens applaud, while others are outraged.
+21